What is the Nurse Symbol Meaning? Learn the Top 4 Symbols & Origins!

 These can be found in any of the great medical dramas of the 20th century, and countless classic movies, though their use has been mostly phased out in favor of the more practical scrubs.
 The traditional uniform typically consisted of a blue dress, pinafore apron and the aforementioned cap.
 It also sometimes included a nursing pin, for students, which signified which school the student was from.

 Like the cap, these uniforms are also derived from early Christian nurse’s habits.
 As nursing transitioned from a religious to secular occupation, the mode of clothing was maintained, along with some of the lingo, like calling nurses “sister”.
-A student of Florence Nightingale designed to first of these uniforms, and they were widely adopted across the world.
+A student of Florence Nightingale first designed these uniforms, and they were widely adopted across the world.

 Nowadays, the uniforms have been largely discarded for the more practical scrubs.
 However, clinical and sterile scrubs will never conjure up the same image and traditions as the spotless dresses and starched caps.